abi-abinash-barik/TwinPhish-Framework/README.md

 ## Defensive Learning Outcomes

-Use this project to reinforce the following defensive practices:
+TwinPhish-Framework is best used to demonstrate practical WiFi defense concepts:

-- Prefer WPA3 where supported
+- Enable WPA3 where possible.
-- Enable or require PMF / IEEE 802.11w
+- Enable or require PMF / 802.11w on compatible infrastructure.
-- Verify the SSID before joining a network
-- Treat unexpected captive portals as suspicious
+- Avoid joining unknown networks with familiar-looking SSIDs.
-- Never enter WiFi passwords into unexpected web pages
+- Do not enter WiFi passwords into unexpected portal pages.
-- Disable automatic connection to untrusted WiFi networks
+- Disable automatic connection to untrusted WiFi networks.
-- Report suspicious access points to the network administrator
+- Train users to report suspicious access points.
-- Use enterprise wireless monitoring and intrusion-detection capabilities where appropriate
+- Use wireless intrusion detection and monitoring in enterprise environments.

 ---

 ## Troubleshooting

-### No networks appear
+### No networks appear in the dashboard

-- Confirm that the ESP8266 supports WiFi scanning in your regulatory domain.
+- Confirm that the ESP8266 supports scanning in your regulatory domain.
-- Wait for the scan interval and reload the dashboard.
+- Reload the web page after waiting for the scan interval.
-- Restart the device and reconnect to `TwinPhish-Framework`.
+- Restart the board and reconnect to `TwinPhish-Framework`.
-- Verify that the lab router is broadcasting its SSID.

 ### Firmware upload fails

-- Confirm the correct board and serial port are selected.
+- Confirm that the correct board and serial port are selected.
-- Use a USB cable that supports data transfer.
+- Use a USB cable that supports data transfer, not only charging.
-- Install the required USB-to-serial driver.
+- Install the required USB-to-serial driver for your board.
-- Try a lower upload speed if the device is unstable.
+- Try a lower upload speed if your board is unstable.

-### Legacy deauth has no effect
+### The deauth module has no visible effect

-This is normal for modern WiFi equipment.
-WPA3 requires PMF, and WPA2 deployments may also enable PMF, preventing conventional spoofed management-frame tests.

-Use a non-disruptive simulated event for awareness training unless your organization has approved an isolated legacy-resilience assessment.

-### Captive portal does not open

-- Confirm that the participant intentionally joined the labelled training AP.
-- Open a browser and navigate to `http://192.168.4.1`.
-- Ensure the exercise is being conducted on an isolated training setup.
-- Do not configure the portal to impersonate a real organization or collect credentials.
+This is expected on many modern networks.
+PMF protects deauthentication and disassociation frames, and WPA3 requires PMF support, making conventional deauth testing ineffective in many current environments.

+For training purposes, use an isolated legacy test router where PMF is disabled and every participant has approved the exercise.

 ---

 ## Responsible Use

-By using TwinPhish-Framework, you agree to comply with all applicable laws, organizational policies, and authorization requirements.
+By using TwinPhish-Framework, you agree that you are responsible for complying with applicable laws, institutional policies, and authorization requirements.

 Do not use this project to:

-- Disrupt networks you do not own or administer
+- Disrupt networks that you do not own
+- Attempt to obtain passwords or personal information without permission
-- Target public WiFi, schools, offices, neighbors, or commercial networks
+- Target public WiFi, offices, schools, neighbors, or commercial networks
-- Collect passwords, personal data, session tokens, or confidential information
-- Impersonate organizations to deceive non-consenting users
-- Interfere with communications, safety systems, or emergency services
+- Interfere with communications or emergency services
-- Operate outside an approved testing scope
+- Conduct testing outside an approved lab or engagement scope

 The authors and contributors accept no responsibility for misuse.

 ---

+## Credits

+TwinPhish-Framework is an independent educational project that acknowledges the wider open-source ESP8266 wireless-security research community.

+The project has been informed by publicly available research and open-source work related to:

+- ESP8266 Deauther projects
+- Captive portal research
+- Rogue access-point awareness demonstrations
+- WiFi management-frame security research

+---

 ## Contributing

-Contributions are welcome, especially improvements that strengthen safety, consent, defensive learning, and code quality.
+Contributions are welcome.

+If you would like to improve the project:

 1. Fork this repository.
 2. Create a feature branch.
 3. Make your changes.
-4. Test only in an authorized environment.
+4. Test them in an authorized environment.
-5. Submit a pull request with a clear explanation.
+5. Open a pull request with a clear explanation.

-Do not submit features intended to steal credentials, bypass security controls, or target unauthorized users.
+Please do not submit code intended to bypass security controls, target unauthorized users, or facilitate illegal activity.

 ---